 As of now, there are no clear, distinct guidelines regarding sub-funds: whether the umbrella fund will suffice, or if each sub-fund has to be registered individually.
 Consultants say that the IRS and the Treasury haven’t offered much clarity on the matter.

-9. What does all this mean for gold values?
+- What does it mean for gold values?

 Censuring offshore accounts could have a long-term effect on the market because of the potential removal of US securities from foreign institutions.
 Such large drops in investment dollars can cause a crash, devaluing the USD.
 This will likely see a rise in the value of gold.